This is an overview of a simple set of functional tests created in the Hexawise test design tool.

 Designing powerful software tests requires people to think carefully about potential inputs into the system being tested.
 As described in this blog post, we strongly encourage test designers to ask the newspaper questions of who?, what? when? where? why? how? and how many?

-Once we have thought through what inputs are important enough to include in your test inputs (and probably excluded things that will not impact how the system being tested operates), Hexawise makes it easy to quickly create powerful tests that will allow us to maximize our test execution efficiency.
+Once we have thought through what test conditions are important enough to include in your model (and probably excluded things that will not impact how the system being tested operates), Hexawise makes it easy to quickly create powerful tests that will allow us to maximize our test execution efficiency.

-Once we enter our test inputs into Hexawise, we simply click on the "Create Tests" button at the top of the screen.
+Once we enter our parameters into Hexawise, we simply click on the "Scenarios" link in the left navigation pane.

 Hexawise helps us identify a set of high priority scenarios within seconds